l1f7/simplexmobility-styleguide/docs/scaffolding.md

 title: Scaffolding
 ---

-Scaffolding refers to the global resets and dependencies that Primer is built upon.
+Scaffolding refers to the global resets and dependencies that Carbon is built upon.

 ## Contents